genomicepidemiology/ARGprofiler/README.md

 ## Tips and Tricks

-* For the analysis of unpublished sequencing reads, the user should place the sequencing reads in the appropriate subdirectory in the provided local_reads directory
+* For the analysis of unpublished sequencing reads, the user should create a new directory by the name ``` local_reads ``` and place the sequencing reads (both paired and single) in that directory.
 * The pipeline makes use of Snakemake profiles to specify the configuration of the pipeline.
 The required flags are specified in the files of the ``` profile_argprofiler ``` directory.

 	* We provide a [config file](profile_argprofiler/config.yaml) for executing the pipeline in an HPC with qsub